SumZer0-git/EDAPGui/readme.md

 Join discord if need support or wish to provide inputs on new features:  https://discord.gg/HCgkfSc
 <br>

-# ED Autopilot - Gui
+# ED Autopilot Main Features
 This Elite Dangerous (ED) Autopilot supports the following main features:
 ## FSD Route assist
 For the FSD Route Assist, you select your destination in the GalaxyMap and then enable this assistant and it will perform all the jumps to get you to your destination, AFK.
 Furthermore while